AliFlux/universal-preprocessor/README.md

 A lightweight, zero-dependency universal preprocessor that enables conditional compilation through feature flags.
 Built for developers who need to maintain multiple builds or feature variants of their codebase without complex build tooling.

 ## Important Notice
-> **&#9888; Testing Disclaimer**: While this universal-preprocessor supports multiple file formats (JavaScript, TypeScript, Python, HTML, CSS, and plain text), it has been thoroughly tested only with JavaScript files.
+> **&#9888; Testing Disclaimer**: While this universal-preprocessor supports multiple file formats (JavaScript, TypeScript, Python, HTML, CSS, and plain text), it has been thoroughly tested only with JavaScript and JSX files.
 Other file types are supported but may require additional testing in your specific use case.

 ## Overview